MurpheyLab/Android_app/README.md

 # Android_app
 This app includes two games that run Sequential Action Control in the background.
-The entire Eclipse project is provided.

 # Dependencies
 This code requires the the Boost and Eigen libraries.